-In addition, because students vacated their dorm rooms hurried and Our Business Services groups also unexpectedly without packing their contributed greatly to research and personal items, our Business Services testing efforts.
-Rutgers Biomedical Health groups also had to remove student items Sciences (RBHS) requested PPE's from from dorms to free up space if needed the Business Services warehouse for its for medical personnel.
-Each student's laboratory personnel.
-This resulted in the items were removed from the room, procurement of 5 million pieces of PPEs, which, prior to procurement, had to be cleared by REHS to ensure the proper PPEs were purchased.
+Our Business Services groups also contributed greatly to research and testing efforts.
+Rutgers Biomedical Health Sciences (RBHS) requested PPE's from the Business Services warehouse for its laboratory personnel.
+This resulted in the procurement of 5 million pieces of PPEs, which, prior to procurement, had to be cleared by REHS to ensure the proper PPEs were purchased.